zeroeight15/BatchXSLT4InDesign/README.md

 # BatchXSLT4InDesign
 ## An XML/HTML transformer – even for InDesign documents
-(not complete yet: source code comming soon)
+(not complete yet: More is comming soon - working...)

 BatchXSLT is a powerful XML transformer.
 It transforms any XML file to what ever the transform stylesheet commands.\
 BatchXSLT can run in stand-alone mode or can be be remotely controlled.\